shankhadevpadam/laravelbsdate/README.md

-# A laravel Nepali Date (Bikram Sambat Date Conveter & viceversa) package.
+# A laravel Nepali Date.
 A laravel date package which convert AD to BS and viceversa.

 #installation